Nursing home staff and people

 The Pandemic’s Impact on Nursing Homes

-Fortunately, COVID-19 vaccinations are now reaching most long-term care facilities.
-They appear to be making a difference.
-New cases and deaths in nursing homes have declined sharply since vaccination distribution began.
-The New York Times reports that new cases among nursing home residents fell by more than 80% from late December to early February, almost twice the rate of decline seen in the general population.
+Fortunately, COVID-19 vaccinations caused a sharp decline in COVID-19 deaths.
+The New York Times reported in February 2021 that new cases among nursing home residents fell by more than 80% from late December to early February, almost twice the rate of decline seen in the general population.
 When fatalities in the general population were spiking, they decreased in nursing homes by more than 65%.

 The good news is that the pandemic’s impact on nursing homes is turning a corner.
 The bad news is that concerns about the future of nursing home health care have not been entirely resolved.